The Future of the FTC’s Non-Compete Ban Remains Uncertain—Consider Making Initial Preparations for Compliance

 The FTC’s announcement of the non-compete rule prompted several legal challenges, and employers have been monitoring that litigation to see whether it will delay the effective date of the rule or invalidate it entirely.
 While the litigation is moving forward, and while one court has concluded that the rule is likely to be struck down, no court has issued a broadly applicable ruling invalidating or delaying the rule nationwide.

 On July 3, 2024, a federal judge in the Northern District of Texas issued a preliminary injunction prohibiting the FTC from implementing or enforcing its non-compete ban against the parties to that litigation, which include Ryan, LLC, the U.S. Chamber of Commerce, Business Roundtable, the Texas Association of Business, and the Longview Chapter of Commerce.
-The court concluded these parties were likely to prevail on arguments that the FTC lacked statutory authority to promulgate the non-compete rule and that the non-compete rule is arbitrary and capricious in violation of the Administrative Procedures Act.
+The court concluded these parties were likely to prevail on arguments that the FTC lacked statutory authority to promulgate the non-compete rule and that the non-compete rule is arbitrary and capricious in violation of the Administrative Procedure Act.
 The judge said she plans to make a final decision on whether the rule is invalid by August 30, 2024.
 Notably, the court limited the injunction to the named parties only, rather than issuing a nationwide injunction, which means that only those parties get the benefit of the ruling.
 The court also declined to extend the injunction to members of the parties, such as members of the U.S. Chamber.
 In short, the opinion strongly suggests that the judge will invalidate the FTC’s non-compete rule between now and August 30th, but it leaves unclear whether that determination would apply only to the parties, to the parties and their members, or to employers nationwide.

 Similar litigation is pending in federal court in the Eastern District of Pennsylvania.
 That court held a hearing on July 10, 2024 on whether to stay and enjoin the non-compete rule and has said it will issue a decision by July 23rd.
 If the court grants a preliminary injunction, the key question will be whether it is limited to the plaintiff, ATS Tree Services, LLC, or nationwide in scope.
 A third challenge is pending in federal court in the Middle District of Florida but is not as far along in the litigation process.